 Each year on Dec.
-13, Saint Lucia Day is celebrated widely throughout the Scandinavian countries, including Sweden, Norway and Finland.
-If you're unfamiliar with the origins of the holiday and how it's celebrated, get the facts with this review.
-Just as Christmastime celebrations unique to different regions are observed in countries throughout the world, St. Lucia Day festivities are unique to Scandinavia.
+13, St. Lucia Day is celebrated throughout Sweden, Norway, and Finland.
+Just as Christmas traditions are unique to the certain countries of the world, St. Lucia Day festivities are unique to Scandinavia.

 St. Lucia Day, also known as St. Lucy's Day, is held in honor of the woman said to have been one of the first Christian martyrs in history.
-Due to her religious faith, St. Lucia was martyred by the Romans in 304 CE.
-Today, St. Lucia Day plays a central role in Christmastime celebrations in Scandinavia.
-Globally, however, St. Lucia doesn't typically receive the recognition that other martyrs, such as Joan of Arc have.
+Due to her religious faith, St. Lucia was martyred by the Romans in 304 A.D.
+Today, the holiday plays a central role in Christmastime celebrations in Scandinavia.
+Globally, however, St. Lucia hasn't received the recognition that other martyrs, such as Joan of Arc, have.

-St. Lucia Day is celebrated with candlelight and traditional candlelit processions, similar to the Luminarias procession in some parts of the Southwest United States.
-Scandinavians not only honor St. Lucia with a candlelit procession but also by dressing as her in commemoration.
+St. Lucia Day is celebrated with candlelight and traditional candlelit processions, similar to the luminarias procession in some parts of the Southwest United States.
+Scandinavians not only honor St. Lucia with candlelight, but they also dress like her in commemoration.

 In Scandinavian history, the night of St. Lucia was known to be the longest night of the year (winter solstice), which was changed when the Gregorian calendar was reformed.
-Prior to their conversion to Christianity, the Norse observed the solstice with huge bonfires designed to ward off evil spirits, but when Christianity spread among the Nordic peoples (circa 1000), they, too, begin to commemorate the martyrdom of St. Lucia.
+Prior to their conversion to Christianity, the Norse observed the solstice with huge bonfires designed to ward off evil spirits, but when Christianity spread among the Nordic peoples (circa 1000), they, too, began to commemorate the martyrdom of St. Lucia.
 Essentially, the festival has aspects of Christian customs and pagan customs alike.
-This isn't unusual.
-A number of holidays contain both pagan and Christian elements.
-This includes Christmas trees and Easter eggs, both pagan symbols incorporated into Christian traditions, and Halloween.

 The St. Lucia Day festival of light also has symbolic overtones.
 During a dark winter in Scandinavia, the idea of light overcoming darkness and the promise of returning sunlight has been welcomed by the locals for hundreds of years.
 The celebrations and processions on Saint Lucia Day are illuminated by thousands of candles.